About the live video feed

 Brief technical overview

 For anyone interested in the technical details, the video source is a simple IP cam that streams live video from the bird feeder location in RTSP format.
-Ffmpeg, running on a local Linux server, receives the RTSP stream and converts it to RTMP format for web compatibility.
-It then forwards the RTMP stream to the virtual private server that hosts this website.
-The server then converts the RTMP stream to an HLS media file using Nginx.
-The HLS file is then served to website visitors by means of a HLS plugin embedded on a WordPress page, at which point the live video appears in the visitor’s web browser .
-This method works faultlessly and uses few system resources (I use the most basic of the VPS provider’s hardware tiers).
+FFmpeg, running on a local Linux server, receives the RTSP stream and converts it to RTMP format for web compatibility.
+It then passes the RTMP stream to the virtual private server (VPS) that hosts this website.
+The VPS converts the RTMP stream to an HLS media file using Nginx, after which the video is served to website visitors by means of plugin embedded on a WordPress page.